 PLEASE FOR THE SAFETY OF EVERYBODY ALWAYS SUPERVISE CHILDREN AND DOGS.

-- Also your dog should never be allowed to roam freely – keep in mind that if your dog attacks and injures anyone it can be put down and you can be charged.
-Please ensure that your dog is kept on your property at all times except when you are exercising it.
+- Your dog should never be allowed to roam freely – keep in mind that if your dog attacks and injures anyone it can be put down and you can be charged.
+Please ensure your dog is kept on your property at all times except when you are exercising it.

-- When exercising your dog the law does require that the dog be kept on lead and under control at all times while in a public place.
+- When exercising your dog the law requires that the dog be kept on lead and under control at all times while in a public place.

 - It is also your responsibility to clean up after your dog and you should always carry a plastic bag for this purpose.

-- Please do not allow children under 16 to exercise the dog unless they are supervised and do not allow young children to exercise unruly dogs.
+- Do not allow children under 16 to exercise the dog unless they are supervised and do not allow young children to exercise unruly dogs.